MitocGroup/www/views/blog/posts/2019/09/stronger-security-with-terraform-module-for-aws-landing-zone.md

 Stronger Security with Terraform Module for AWS Landing Zone

 # Intro
 Terraform module for AWS Landing Zone solution is offering a stronger security promise.
-Let’s dive deeper into main security components and understand some practical implications.
+Let's dive deeper into main security components and understand some practical implications.

 ---